 Jesus also said in:

-Luke 9:62 (NKJV) “But Jesus said to him, ‘No one, having put his hand to the plow, and looking back, is fit for the kingdom of God.’”
+Luke 9:62 (NKJV) “‘No one, having put his hand to the plow, and looking back, is fit for the kingdom of God.’”

 In Genesis 19:30-38 we have the horrible beginning of the nations of Moab and Ammon through drunken incest.
 What a broken world we live in.